 - After the goals paragraph (The goals for the expedition are threefold), open the block palette and add another image.

-- In the Add an image or video window, choose arrival.jpg from the Beginning folder in the lesson images.
+- In the Add an image window, click Browse your files and choose arrival.jpg from the Beginning folder in the lesson images.

 - Under the image, click Add a caption for this image and type or paste the following text:

 Dr. Stephanie Grocke sets up and tests photogrammetry equipment before the expedition up Santa María Volcano.
 Photo: Gabby Salazar.

 Media should break up your text and underscore the points you're trying to make in each section.

 As you go, be sure to pause and ask yourself if this is working the way you expected.
 While having a plan for your story is important, it's okay to iterate and adapt as you go; some things that seem good as a concept don't work out as expected in practice.

 - Modeling your story on the published version, continue adding text and images to the story until you reach the Why do people live so close to active volcanoes section.